tahlikipps/chillpill/README.md

 # ChillPill

 ChillPill is a mobile first designed web application, aimed at helping pet owners manage their pet's medication plan.
+Currently available at www.chillpill.site
 Key features for pet owner's include:
 - Ability to add, edit, delete medications and linked schedules for pets.
 - Receive email notifications to remind of upcoming medications due.